ni-kismet/engineering-flot/docs/navigate.md

 around; the same for zoom.

 **active** is true after a touch tap on plot.
 This enables plot navigation.
 Once activated, zoom and pan cannot be deactivated.
+When the plot becomes active, "plotactivated" event is triggered.

 **amount** specifies the default amount to zoom in (so 1.5 = 150%) relative to the current viewport.